-Now in its eleventh year, First Class is an established annual exhibition project celebrating the high calibre of Higher School Certificate work produced by students from the Hunter and Central Coast regions.
+Now in its twelfth year, First Class is an established annual exhibition project celebrating the high calibre of Higher School Certificate work produced by students from the Hunter and Central Coast regions.
 The exhibition is selected from nominated HSC Body of Work submissions produced in the previous year, and curated by independent arts industry professionals.

 HSC Clinics for Students

 Each year, to coincide with our HSC exhibition project, First Class, the gallery invites established artists to conduct practical workshops for year 10 and 11 students to assist them in developing a Body of Work.
 These clinics offer students a great way to connect with artists and their practice, while gaining the kind of confidence only possible through working in an intensive way over a full-day workshop.
 This year more established Hunter-based artists will be available to share their skills with students.